 When it’s time, you might find that approaching the Bible with a community of others is exactly how you need to approach the Bible.

 It’s good to hear other people read the Bible around us.
 It’s encouraging to hang out with fellow skeptics, fellow wanderers, fellow believers, fellow struggling people.
-Sometimes we have the same questions about scripture and sometimes we just need to admit to each other that we don’t have this figured out.
+Sometimes we have the same questions and sometimes we just need to admit to each other that we don’t have this figured out.
 We are, after all, seeing all of scripture through a glass dimly.

 1 Corinthians 13:12 For now we see in a mirror dimly, but then face to face.
 Now I know in part; then I shall know fully, even as I have been fully known.

 Sometimes it’s just good to be reminded that we don’t know it all.
 Out of that humanity, we can embrace discovery on God’s timetable.
-The Holy Spirit is, after all, a fabulous teacher, and he can be relied upon to reveal to us exactly what he wants us to know about him.

-To that end, I want to recommend something else that has helped me get back to regular scripture.
+To that end, I want to recommend something else that has helped me get back to regular reading.
 A friend told me about a podcast she’d just begun in January and I jumped in, right as they were starting Genesis.
 You can jump in right now or any time you want; they’ll start back over again in Genesis in January.

 What’s the podcast?
 The Bible Recap.
 It has changed my year, if only by the daily reminder that, “He’s where the joy is”.